-Windows 10 always keeps Last Access Time up-to-date for every single file and folder to save the time when those items were accessed on an NTFS volume.
+Windows 11 and 10 always keep Last Access Time up-to-date for every single file and folder to save the time when those items were accessed on an NTFS volume.
 Previous versions provide options to directly turn on or off this feature but in the current edition of Windows you have four different modes to choose from.
 Toggling Last Access Time to enable or disable doesn’t really matter much as it will not have any effect on the date.

 If you enable the feature in User Managed mode, changes in the last access time stamp take place only when the system identifies any user activity.
-Disabling the same will prevent Windows 10 from changing in the last access timestamp while booting up, regardless of the volume size.
+Disabling the same will prevent Windows 11 or 10 from changing in the last access timestamp while booting up, regardless of the volume size.
 On the other hand, if you opt for System Managed mode, the last access time stamp will get modified while booting if you make it enable and the feature will be turned off when you choose disabled for the same mode.

 1] Hack the Registry value